Prism adaptation: Prism adaptation and improvements of unilateral neglect symptoms

-Significant reductions in unilateral neglect symptoms were seen in 2002 by Frassinetti et al. Improvements in visual-motor, visual-verbal, behavioral, and spatial cognitive tasks were observed to last up to 5 weeks after a twice-daily, two-week prism adaptation program.
+Significant reductions in unilateral neglect symptoms were seen in 2002.
+Improvements in visual-motor, visual-verbal, behavioral, and spatial cognitive tasks were observed to last up to 5 weeks after a twice-daily, two-week prism adaptation program.
 The standard tests included visual motor tasks such as line cancellation, line bisection and drawing by copying or memory.
 The visual-verbal tasks included object description, object naming and word reading.
 The behavioral tests included picture scanning, telephone dialing, menu and article reading, address and sentence copying, telling and setting the time, coin and card sorting and map navigation tests.
 The spatial cognition tests included the room description test and an object reaching test.

 In a 1-month follow-up study, a placebo treatment (pointing with non-deviating goggles) was included to compare with the prism adaptation treatment.
 It was found that only prism adaptation yields significant long-term reduction of neglect symptoms that lasted at least one month after the prism adaptation session.
-(Serino et al., 2009).

-Improvements of neglect symptoms have been shown to last up to six months (Laute et al., 2009 and Serino et al., 2007) and in a more recent study improvements were recorded to last 2-3.5 years after prism adaptation (Shiraishi et al., 2010).
+Improvements of neglect symptoms have been shown to last up to six months. and in a more recent study improvements were recorded to last 2-3.5 years after prism adaptation.